-A superyacht charter is not a cruise and it is not a hotel.
-It is something closer to a private residence at sea — one that moves to wherever you want to be, staffed by a team whose sole purpose is to make the week exceptional.
+Not a cruise.
+Not a hotel.
+Something closer to a private residence at sea — one that moves to wherever you want to be, staffed by a team whose sole purpose is to make the week exceptional.

-Understanding what that actually means in practice — what the crew does, how the days unfold, what you decide and what is decided for you — is the difference between arriving with accurate expectations and being surprised by things you could have anticipated.
+Understanding what a superyacht charter actually involves in practice — what the crew does, how the days unfold, what you decide and what is decided for you — is the difference between arriving with accurate expectations and being surprised by things you could have anticipated.
+This guide covers all of it.

 The captain holds ultimate authority over the vessel's safety and operation.
 They plan the daily itinerary in consultation with guests, making routing decisions based on weather, sea conditions, anchorage availability, and local knowledge.
 A good captain is also a host — attentive to what the guests want without being intrusive.
 On smaller superyachts, the captain may also serve as guide and local expert, recommending restaurants, beaches, and attractions ashore.